 A Joe Satriani look-a-like.
 Born in Kenya.
 Master’s degree in Maths & Physics from Durham.
 Worked as a bin-man, guitar teacher, an ice-cream man, a bookie, a lawyer, a tax consultant, an auditor, a website trading manager and a data scientist.
 Having begun his data career at pet food moguls Mars (amongst other things curating first-hand taste data), he swiftly rose to prominence driving the multivariate testing programme at The Hut Group.
 Of course, it was only a matter of time before the man whose bedroom manner earned him the nickname “The Spider” realised his destiny and joined Arachnys to catalyse their Data Science function.
 Tried to book a short weekend in Edinburgh, got confused and ended up working for Skyscanner.
+Now living in Stockholm working for Spotify.
 A keen Pythonista, he’ll mostly be blogging about using Python, R, Octave and Hadoop to interrogate data sets and see if there’s anything useful hidden behind the statistical noise.

 A behemoth of a man.
 Originally raised by wolves on the outskirts of Burnley, he found a copy of the Feynmann lectures discarded in a hedge.
 Making a speculative application to Oxford paid off and he duly graduated 4 years later, a master of Physics and no longer so lupine.
 Since then he’s been chief of all things data at The Hut Group, Head of the Data Science department at Playdemic and LAD in chief (data-wise) at the LAD Bible.
 He’ll primarily be blogging about blogging about blogging.
 Meta-blogging.
 That, and on using clickstream logs to generate triggers for CRM activity, making games more fun, and anything else that takes his fancy.